daszat/zetbox/Kistl.Server/Generators/EntityFramework/Implementation/README N-M.txt

 In some cases the reverse relationship ("Interface.ImplementedBy") should be exposed to the consumer too.
 In this case, a few modifications have to be made to enable this.

+## Metadata

+To create the reverse `ImplementedBy` property on the `Interface`, another ObjectReferenceProperty with a Relation to the existing ORP has to be created.

 ## Kistl.Objects Interface